Techtonica/curriculum/meta/volunteer-reviewers.md

 ### Tips

-This is something I tell all reviewers, especially when reviewing code from less senior engineers.
+This is something I tell all code reviewers on my teams, especially when reviewing code from less senior engineers.

+- Never just leave line-level comments.
+Always include a high level written comment on the whole submission even if you choose "approve" in the workflow.
+Just use an emoji if you don't have anything specific to add.
+- If they did something clever in the code or you learned something, let them know!
+Positive comments go a long way
 - Avoid directive/command language.
-It takes extra time but adding "Did you try X?" or "I would suggest trying Y" works better than "Do X" or "Y is better than what you have"
+It takes extra time but adding "Did you try X?" or "I would suggest trying Y" works better than "Do X" or "Y can do this in less lines of code"
   - [Example](https://speakerdeck.com/kkasprak/creating-an-inclusive-code-review-culture?slide=34)
 - If unsure, ask questions rather than making assumptions
-- If you suggest that something is a "best practice" or what's worked for you, take the time to say why (or link a blog that has said it better)
+- If you suggest that something is a "best practice" or what's worked for you, take the time to say why (or link a blog that has explained it).
+This is because having to navigate contradicting opinions, while a realistic part of an engineer's life, mostly just slows down learning at this stage
 - Links to API docs are _really_ helpful!

 ## Reviewing a Single Pull Request

-You shouldn't spend more than 15 minutes on any individual PR.
+You shouldn't spend more than 20 minutes on any individual review.
 If there are so many issues that this isn't possible, ping the SEAM on Slack.
+For example, a submission is riddled with issues, don't feel compelled to comment on every issue you are saying.
+You can simply add feedback saying there are a lot of issues and escalate it to the SEAM.

 ### Expectations from the Code